 See also: Here are the best all-in-one computers

 HP’s Envy all-in-one is more than just a powerful spec sheet.
 It oozes premium design choices, with a powerful soundbar tuned by B&O and a pop-up webcam for a truly minimalist look.
-For power, performance, and style, the Envy all-in-one is easily one of the best HP computers you can buy.
+The Envy all-in-one is easily one of the best HP computers you can buy for power, performance, and style.

 Our last all-in-one pick falls right between the last two, and we have to show a little love to the Pavilion line.
-You can grab a Pavilion all-in-one with either Intel or AMD hardware, but we’ve chosen to highlight the Ryzen 7 version here.
-You’ll get integrated AMD graphics to match and a vibrant 27-inch Full HD touchscreen to go along with it.
+You can grab a Pavilion all-in-one with either Intel or AMD hardware, but we’ve chosen to highlight the Intel Core i7 version here.
+You’ll get an NVIDIA GeForce GTC 1650 to match and a vibrant 27-inch QHD touchscreen to go along with it.
 This version of HP’s midrange desktop also comes with a 256GB SSD and 1TB HDD built-in, as well as 16GB of RAM.

-Last, but certainly not least, are the best HP desktop computers around.
+Last but certainly not least, are the best HP computers for desktop lovers.
 They tend to offer more power than their standalone cousins, though you’ll have to grab a monitor, mouse, and keyboard on your own.
 If you have dreams of gaming the day away, an HP desktop might be the way to go.
 Check out these options:

 See also: The best gaming PC desktops

-The Envy desktop offers an impressive blend of modern design and modern components.
-Better yet, it won’t even break the bank.
+The Envy desktop offers an impressive blend of modern design and components.
+Better yet, it won’t even break the bank, making it one of the best HP computers to get on a budget.
 You’ll immediately notice the vertical slat design on the case.
 One slat is split in half to double as a well-hidden disc tray.
-Let’s be honest, though, you’re probably not using a disc drive as your deciding factor.
-Powering the Envy desktop, you’ll find 10th-gen Intel hardware and integrated Intel UHD graphics that you can always swap out later.
-It’s not the most powerful desktop in HP’s arsenal, but 16GB of RAM and 1.5TB of primary and secondary storage is plenty.
+Let’s be honest, though; you’re probably not using a disc drive as your deciding factor.
+Powering the Envy desktop, you’ll find 11th-gen Intel hardware and integrated Intel UHD graphics that you can always upgrade or swap out later.
+It’s not the most powerful desktop in HP’s arsenal, but 8GB of RAM and 256GB to start isn’t half bad.